 parishes and chaplaincies for which we are responsible.

 can discover all this through the website or you can visit us and see for

 yourselves.
-I pray that your contact with us may be a real blessing and that
+I hope that your contact with us will be a real blessing and pray

 Abbot Paul Stonham

 Abbot's Homily for the Latin Mass Society Pilgrimage to